bluerobotics/ardusub-gitbook/getting-started/initial-setup.md

 ### Automatic Motor Direction Setup

 As of ArduSub 4.0, it is possible to automatically detect the thrusters directions and reverse them if necessary.
-To do so, put the ROV in the water away obstacles, and click "Auto-Detect Directions".
+To do so, put the ROV in the water away from obstacles, and click "Auto-Detect Directions".
-The Rov will briefly pulse each thruster and check the IMU outputs for the desired outputs, if the output is reversed, it reverses the motor.
+The ROV will briefly pulse each thruster and check if the IMU output matches the desired vector orientation, if they don't, the corresponding thruster setting will be reversed automatically.
 Additional output from the process will be shown by the button, and when done the ROV will be disarmed and put back into Manual mode.

 ![Automatic Motor Direction Setup](../images/autodetect-motors.png)